yoMerce/shopify-app-starter/README.md

 # shopify-app-starter [WIP]

 Shopify App Starter.
-This is not ready yet an still work in progress
+This is not ready yet and still work in progress